oroinc/platform/src/Oro/Bundle/DataGridBundle/Resources/doc/backend/extensions/totals.md

-  -- available values: date, datetime, decimal, integer, percent -- if you add "label" and "query" config, but query aggregation returns nothing -> total's cell will be empty -- generally they'll be shown as "`<label>: <query result>`" -- total config can be taken from another total row with **extend** parameter.
+  -- available values: date, datetime, decimal, integer, percent -- if you add "label" and "query" config, but query aggregation returns nothing -> total's cell will be empty -- generally they'll be shown as "`<label>: <query result>`" -- total config can be taken from another total row with **extends** parameter.
   -- **per_page** parameter switch data calculation only for current page data -- if **hide_if_one_page** is true, then this total row will be hidden on full data set.